List of Parasyte characters: Humans

 Shinichi's best friend from high school, before Migi entered his life.
 She is a joyful yet perceptive teenage girl who cares deeply for her friends.
-While Satomi and Shinichi are mutually attracted towards one another, their relationship is strained to the breaking point when Shinichi’s life is thrown into turmoil by the Parasites.
+While Satomi and Shinichi are mutually attracted towards one another, their relationship is strained to the breaking point when Shinichi's life is thrown into turmoil by the Parasites.

-Satomi does not know about Migi’s existence, but senses something happened to Shinichi, who has become colder and withdrawn over the course of the story, but refuses to share his secrets with her.
-Despite her best efforts to find out the reason behind Shinichi’s behavior, Satomi becomes increasingly estranged from him as he desperately strives to keep her in the dark about his association with Migi.

-Her faith in Shinichi is restored upon witnessing him crying freely while protectively cradling Reiko’s orphaned baby in his arms.
-At the end of the series, she was captured by the serial killer Uragami, who confronts Shinichi about his secrets.
+Satomi does not know about Migi's existence, but senses something has happened to Shinichi who grows increasingly cold and withdrawn after the death of his mother.
+Despite her best efforts to find out the reason behind Shinichi's behavior, he refuses to share his secrets with her in order to shield her from Migi and the Parasite threat.
+Consequently Satomi becomes estranged from him as she increasingly resigns herself to the belief that the kind boy she fell in love with no longer exists.
+Ultimately, her faith in Shinichi is restored upon witnessing him weeping freely while protectively cradling Reiko Tamura's orphaned baby in his arms.
+At the end of the series, she was captured by the serial killer Uragami, who confronts her with Shinichi's secrets.
 Upon learning that Shinichi is part Parasite, Satomi firmly proclaims that this does nothing to diminish his humanity because he still regards all life as precious.

 In the manga, Satomi had a light brown short hair and was dressed in a sailor school uniforms, but in the anime, she has a changed appearance, especially a new maroon-colored hairstyle clipped up by a green hair clip that exposes her forehead, but no longer uses them in the last episode.

 Satomi is played by Ai Hashimoto in the film.